 The first hotel on the site was a log structure with “Everything First Class.”
 According to one report it burned in 1902 and was replaced by Schneider’s Hotel, operated by H. Glass Sensiba.
 This was the structure destroyed in the catastrophic 1904 fire.

 D.J.
-Manning built the Skykomish Hotel in 1904 at a cost $10,000, a “fine four story hotel…plastered throughout and neatly and comfortably fitted and furnished”…an early promotional article in Coast Magazine shortly after theHotel was built called it “excellent accommodations for those visiting the place to enjoy the magnificent fishing and hunting.”
+Manning built the Skykomish Hotel in 1904 at a cost $10,000, a “fine four story hotel…plastered throughout and neatly and comfortably fitted and finished” …an early promotional article in Coast Magazine shortly after theHotel was built called it “excellent accommodations for those visiting the place to enjoy the magnificent fishing and hunting.”

 The article noted that nearby there was a large billiard hall and newsstand and three saloon buildings and a restaurant.
 It even had its own electrical plant, receiving permission in 1914 to use town water from Maloney Creek to provide power for the Hotel.